sakshiiiir/portfolio/README.md

 - **Programming Languages:** C, C++, Python (NumPy, Pandas, Matplotlib, SciPy, Keras, TensorFlow, Flask), R (Dplyr, Tidyr, Ggplot2), MATLAB, SQL, Git.
 - **Data Visualization:** Matplotlib, Plotly, Grafana, Microsoft Power BI, Microsoft Excel.
 - **Database:** MySQL, InfluxDB, MongoDB.
+MS SQL Server
 - **Big Data and Cloud Platforms:** PySpark, Hadoop, Azure, AWS, Apache AirFlow, Apacha Kafka
 - **Machine Learning:** SVM, Neural Networks, Hypothesis Testing, Natural Language Processing, Time Series Analysis.

 ## Education

-**Master's in Data Science**
+**Master's in Data Science**  GPA 3.7/4
 Indiana University Bloomington, Aug 2022 - May 2024

-**BTech in Electronics and Telecommunication**
-Vishwakarma Institute of Technology, Aug 2017 - May 2021
+**BTech in Electronics and Telecommunication**  GPA 9.04/10 Vishwakarma Institute of Technology, Aug 2017 - May 2021

 ## Work Experience

+**Hoosier Community Network - Data Analyst**, Jun 2024 - Present
+- Orchestrated 5+ data pipelines using Azure Data Factory to process and store raw CSV, Excel, XML, and JSON data from the US Census across 70+ counties in Azure Blob Storage, which enhanced data discoverability and improved storage efficiency.
+- Performed API testing in Postman to validate data integrity and correctness, which resulted in 30% reduction in data errors and enhanced overall data reliability for stakeholders.
+- Created analytical dashboards in PowerBi with DAX and Power Query to visualize time-series and geospatial education data, to make data-driven decisions.

-**Magna International, USA - Data Science Intern**, May 2023 - Aug 2023
+**Magna International, USA - Data Scientist**, May 2023 - Aug 2023
-- Created an interactive Grafana dashboard integrated with InfluxDB to display real-time statuses of chiller room equipment, applied color-coded thresholds for monitoring, and with 5% boost in operational efficiency.
+- Developed python ETL pipeline to extract sensor data via APIs, performed imputation and cleaning, and stored it in InfluxDB, effectively managing 80+ GB of time-series big data from 10+ sensors, optimizing data consistency.
+- Integrated the database with Grafana utilizing APIs to create interactive dashboards for time series forecasting using ARIMA for sensor anomaly detection, resulting in 20% improvement in operational functions through real-time monitoring .
-- Predicted chiller tank levels to prevent overflow and underflow using regression analysis with a random forest model with a rmse of 0.1, utilizing the power consumption of injection molding machines.
+- Classified chiller tank flow using statistical models - logistic regression, decision trees, random forest, with power consumption data from 100+ injection molding machines, resulting in 10% reduction in malfunctions.
-- Evaluated chiller efficiency by analysing power consumption and chiller capacity, identifying fluctuations in efficiency curves to assess consistency and detect seasonality patterns.
+- Analyzed chiller efficiency using chiller metrics, identified seasonality trends, and visualized the efficiency curve in Grafana, resulting in a 20% improvement in performance.

-**Continental, India - Intern**, Aug 2021 - May 2022
+**Continental, India - Data Scientist**, Aug 2021 - May 2022
-- Collaborated on semantic segmentation of radar environments using PointNet++ for point cloud processing and implemented a neural network-based drop-in drop-out classifier for vehicle movement classification.
-- Managed data access through MongoDB, analysing ADAS sensor data to optimize vehicle speed control based on real-time inputs from the drop-in drop-out classifier.
-- Performed time series feature engineering and analysis for road segmentation employing sliding window analysis and correlation-based feature selection methods.
+- Collaborated on improving vehicle speed control in Advanced Driver Assistance Systems - ADAS by developing a PointNet++ drop-in drop-out classifier and integrating sensor radar data, increasing responsiveness by 20%.
+- Extracted point cloud from MongoDB using 10+ APIs for data integration, which optimized data flow and reduced data retrieval errors by 15%.
+- Pre-processed point cloud data by extracting 3D positions and relative speeds, linking with semantic segmentation classes, and preparing input features, which led to a 25% increase in data integration efficiency.
+- Deployed and maintained the model in ADAS, monitored performance using Tableau dashboards, improving model stability by 10%.

-**Anubhooti Solutions, Pune, India - Intern**, Jan 2021 - May 2021
+**Anubhooti Solutions, Pune, India - Machine Learning Engineer**, Jan 2021 - May 2021
-- Implemented a robust device classification system by extracting Fast Fourier Transform (FFT) spectral mean features and SVM model, achieving accuracy of 80%.
-- Engineered an ASR data pipeline data recordings from 20 speakers and developed scripts to generate metadata files and curated a corpus for data annotation.
-- Designed ASR trained model using transfer learning from pre-trained LibriSpeech models, achieving 95% accuracy through advanced techniques in MFCC-based feature extraction for monophonic and triphone acoustic modelling.
+- Gathered and stored over 100+ device recordings as WAV files in Azure Data Lake Storage, ensuring secure and organized data storage, which enhanced the reliability data processing.
+- Performed data segmentation, normalization, and FFT feature extraction on audio recordings using librosa, which improved data quality and enhanced model performance.
+- Applied Support Vector Machine -SVM for audio classification, optimized through grid search and 10-fold cross-validation, resulting in 80% accuracy and improved classification performance.

 ## Projects